-- · Methods of payment
+- Methods of payment

-- · Refund schedule
+- Refund schedule

-- · Cost of attendance
+- Cost of attendance

 - Nova Scotia student bursary

-- All other financial policies and procedures
+- All other financial policies and procedure

-https://navigator.nscad.ca/wordpress/home/studentresources/tuition-fees-deadlines/
+nscad.ca/tuition-fees-deadlines

 Tuition and other fees are approved by the NSCAD University Board of Governors each year and updated on the NSCAD University website soon after.

-To help develop a personal budget to support their studies, students are advised that, in recent years, tuition fees have increased each academic year (which begins in May) by 3%...
+To help develop a personal budget to support their studies, students are advised that, in recent years tuition fees have increased each academic year (which begins in May) by 3%.